Dante0909/Chaldea-Combat-Records/README.md

 ## Introduction

-This repository serves as a collection of notable gameplay videos from FGO, focusing on TAs and solos.
+This repository serves as a collection of notable gameplay videos from FGO, focusing on efficient gameplay.
 The videos are grouped by year according to the JP timeline.

 ## Table of Contents